wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 11. Acknowledgements

-   The authors to thank Mark Andrews, John Dickinson, Kazunori Fujiwara, Bob Harold, John Heidemann, Tony Finch.
+   The authors to thank Mark Andrews, John Dickinson, Kazunori Fujiwara, Bob Harold, John Heidemann, and Tony Finch.
+The authors apologize in advance for others who contributed, but who we managed to forget.

 12. Normative References